 Night aligners must be worn for 8 to 10 hours a day, mainly during sleep.

-If you have dental insurance, it will likely cover partial costs for orthodontic treatment, especially if it’s considered medically necessary.
+If you have dental insurance, it will likely cover partial costs for orthodontic treatment, especially if it’s medically necessary.
 Confirm with your provider.

 In this article